May all students apply for financial assistance?

 How is financial assistance determined?

-Need is determined by the Financial Assistance Committee, which uses the Chesapeake Academy Financial Assistance Application (CAFAA), current tax returns and the Parents’ Financial Statement (PFS) from School and Student Service, www.sss.nais.org.
-Through all submitted materials, the committee then determines who qualifies for assistance and how much assistance is granted.
+Need is determined by the Financial Assistance Committee, which uses the current tax returns (personal and business, if applicable), W-2 (or 1099), and FACTS application.
+Through all submitted materials, the committee then determines qualification for assistance and how much assistance is granted.

 Should I apply for assistance?